 To make a donation to the Society to help with these projects, please click here.

 The Society is busy with several ongoing projects, most of which are long term in their progress.
+You can follow the progress of our fundraising projects by clicking here.
 Particular projects of interest include:

 Kitty Replacement – based on an agreed outline specification, several builders have requested quotations for the fully electric replacement of Kitty.
 She will accommodate 12 passengers, have wheelchair access, WC and kitchenette.
 The project will be part-funded from current Basingstoke Canal Society (BCS) reserves, and the funding team are considering how to raise the remaining money through grants, sponsorship, donations, events.
 (See the update under Volunteers, where we are looking for help with fundraising).
 We will also be looking to fund and provide some electric points along the canal.